openware/barong/docs/errors.md

 identity.session.invalid                Invalid Session
 identity.captcha.required               captcha_response is required'
-identity.captcha.mandatory_fields       Mandatory fields must be filled in identity.session.discarded              Your account is discarded identity.session.not_active             Your account is not active identity.session.banned                 Your account is banned identity.session.invalid_params         Invalid Email or Password
+identity.captcha.mandatory_fields       Mandatory fields must be filled in identity.session.deleted                Your account is deleted identity.session.not_active             Your account is not active identity.session.banned                 Your account is banned identity.session.invalid_params         Invalid Email or Password